-Others worry that the cost of remaining tied to the grid at all will be outweighed by DER, leading to customers completely disconnecting from the distribution system and potentially installing batteries to completely self-supply.
+Others worry that if the cost of remaining tied to the grid is increased for at all will be outweighed by DER customers, they will leading to customers completely disconnecting from the distribution systemand potentially installing batteries to completely self supply.
 This leaves the entirety of costs, rather than just some portion, previously borne by that customer for others to pay and eliminates any benefits to the grid that DER may provide.
 In this situation, no amount of rate design changes can extract more from a customer (other than exit fees).
 Depending on technological changes, this potential outcome could result from pushing costs onto DER customers which could lead to uneconomic bypass.